Featured image of post Conditionally Deploying Resources in Azure App Configuration Using Deployment Scripts

 Solution Overview

-Using Azure deployment scripts within Bicep, we can:
+Using Azure deployment scripts inside Bicep, I could:

 1. Query existing labels and keys in Azure App Configuration.